feincms/feincms3/docs/introduction.rst

 beneath, and often the learning curve gets steep quickly.

 feincms3 is your Do It Yourself kit for CMS building, as Django is your Do It Yourself kit for website building.
-Getting started isn't easy at first but it pays off later.

 feincms3 only has abstract model classes and mixins.
 Any concrete classes (for example, the page model) **have** to be added by you in your own project.
-This is by design, and a quick win for customization.
+This is by design, and paves the way for introducing local customizations without having to rely on hooks, extension points and whatnot.

 Standing on the shoulders